 Main Purpose of a Thumbnail

-Your thumbnail image should get your present audience, and future audience watch your video.
-Regardless of the intention of your content, whether to entertain or inform viewers, your thumbnail should magnet all those clicks for you or optimize your impressions.
+Regardless of the type of your content you post, whether to entertain or inform viewers, your thumbnail should magnet all those clicks for you or optimize your impressions.

 The Perfect YouTube Thumbnail Size

-Before we get to more fun stuff, let’s go to the basic first and determine the right thumbnail size.
+Before we get to more fun stuff, let’s go to the basic first and determine the right Youtube thumbnail dimensions.